BrightSprinkler/Nim/README.md

 #### 1

+Dice Modifier

 ##### Base

+stroke at 60 bpm for 90 seconds

+roll dice modify stroking time:
+1 - * 0.5 (45 sec)
+2 - * 0.75 (67.5 sec)
+3 - * 1 (90 sec)
+4 - * 1.5 (135 sec)
+5 - * 1.75 (157.5 sec)
+6 - * 2 (180 sec)

 ##### CBT

+punch balls at 60 bpm for 90 seconds

+roll dice modify punching time:
+1 - * 0.5 (45 sec)
+2 - * 0.75 (67.5 sec)
+3 - * 1 (90 sec)
+4 - * 1.5 (135 sec)
+5 - * 1.75 (157.5 sec)
+6 - * 2 (180 sec)

 #### 2

+Coin Flip

 ##### Base

+Flip Coin

+If heads -> stroke head
+If tails -> stroke shaft

+Stroke at 90 bpm for 120 seconds

 ##### CBT

+Flip Coin

+If heads -> slap left ball
+If tails -> slap right ball

+Stroke at 60 bpm for 120 seconds

 #### 3

+Ramp

 ##### Base

+The faster you stroke the lighter the grip
+The slower you stroke the thighter the grip

+Start at 30 bpm stop at 180
+30 bpm 20 sec
+60 bpm 20 sec
+90 bpm 20 sec
+120 bpm 20 sec
+150 bpm 20 sec
+180 bpm 20 sec

 ##### CBT

+The faster you stroke the lighter the slap
+The slower you stroke the harder the slap

+Start at 30 bpm stop at 180
+30 bpm 20 sec
+60 bpm 20 sec
+90 bpm 20 sec
+120 bpm 20 sec
+150 bpm 20 sec
+180 bpm 20 sec

 #### 4

+Red Light Green Light

 ##### Base

+stroke only head at 60 bpm for 15 seconds wait for 5 seconds

+stroke only head at 90 bpm for 13 seconds wait for 7 seconds

+stroke only shaft at 90 bpm for 10 seconds wait for 10 seconds

+stroke whole length at 120 bpm for 14 seconds wait for 6 seconds

+stroke only shaft at 90 bpm for 17 seconds wait for 3 seconds

+stroke whole length at 60 bpm for 20 seconds

 ##### CBT

+slap left ball at 60 bpm for 15 seconds wait for 5 seconds

+slap left ball at 90 bpm for 13 seconds wait for 7 seconds

+slap right ball at 90 bpm for 10 seconds wait for 10 seconds

+slap both balls at 120 bpm for 14 seconds wait for 6 seconds

+slap right ball at 90 bpm for 17 seconds wait for 3 seconds

+slap both balls at 60 bpm for 20 seconds

 #### 5

+Roulette

 ##### Base

+DO x, y TIMES AT z BPM

+x:
+- stroke normal
+- stroke reverse hand
+- stroke light grip
+- stroke shaft tight grip
+- rub frenulum
+- palm head

+y:
+- 80
+- 90
+- 100
+- 110
+- 120
+- 130

+z:
+- 30 bpm
+- 60 bpm
+- 90 bpm
+- 120 bpm
+- 150 bpm
+- 180 bpm

 ##### CBT

 #### 6

+Dice Modifier

 ##### Base

+stroke at 90 bpm for 120 seconds

+roll dice modify bpm:
+1 - * 30
+2 - * 60
+3 - * 90
+4 - * 120
+5 - * 150
+6 - * 180

 ##### CBT

+slap at 90 bpm for 120 seconds

+roll dice modify bpm:
+1 - * 30
+2 - * 60
+3 - * 90
+4 - * 120
+5 - * 150
+6 - * 180

 #### 7